Iterable/iterable-swift-sdk/README.md

 ### In-app messages

-If you are already using in-app messages, then you will have to make the following changes to your code:
+#### spawnInAppNotification

-1. `spawnInAppNotification` is no longer needed and will fail to compile.
+`spawnInAppNotification` is no longer needed and will fail to compile.
 In-app messages are now displayed automatically.

+#### Polling for in-app messages

-2. Stop polling for in-app messages using a timer, etc. The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).
+Stop polling for in-app messages using a timer, etc. The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).

+#### Manual handling of in-app messages

-3. If you want to handle all in-app messages manually, as before these changes, define an `inAppHandler` on `IterableConfig`.
+If you want to handle all in-app messages manually, as before these changes, define an `inAppHandler` on `IterableConfig`.
 It should return `InAppShowResponse.skip` to prevent in-app messages from showing automatically.
 It can call `getInAppManager().getMessages()` to get the messages and `getInAppManager().showMessage(message)` to show a specific message.

-### Actions
+#### Custom actions

-### Deep link URLs
+### Consolidated deep link URL handling

 ## Initializing the SDK